-The first part of OCI leads Inquirers through Scripture, prayer, and conversation toward an encounter with Jesus as the fullness of the revelation of God.
-This is voluntary and with no obligations.
+The first part of OCI will lead Inquirers through Scripture, prayer, and friendly conversation to an encounter with Jesus as the fullness of the revelation of God.
+This is voluntary, and with no obligations.
 Once an Inquirer (and their Sponsor) agree to move forward with the Rite of Entrance or Rite of Welcome, there is a public commitment.

-Sacramental Formation takes time
+Sacramental Formation takes time.